Badge of honour

 When Nigel chose metallic silver as the theme colour for the project, the name Quicksilver spontaneously followed.
 The bold aesthetic honours two British speed-record aces of yesteryear, John Cobb and George Eyston, whose most famous machines were silver.

-The Quicksilver logo is pictured here displayed on the boat's port sponson.
+The Quicksilver logo is pictured here displayed 'large, loud and proud' on the boat's port sponson.

-There is also an abbreviated form of the Quicksilver logo, used extensively on our team clothing, printed materials and so forth.
-Introduced at a later stage of the project and referred to simply as "The Q ", it is an elegant distillation of the key elements of the full-length logo, and – in common with it – has both black and silver versions, so that it can be clearly set against any background colour.
+There is also an abbreviated form of the Quicksilver logo, which is displayed extensively on our team clothing, printed materials and so forth.
+Introduced at a later stage of the project and referred to simply as "The Q ", it is an elegant distillation of the key elements of the full-format logo, and – in common with it – has both black and silver versions, so that it can be clearly set upon any background colour.

-"The Q " is prominently displayed on Nigel's crash-helmet and will also appear on the finished boat.
+"The Q " is prominently displayed on Nigel's crash-helmet and is also likely to appear on the finished boat.

 Images © QWSR Ltd.